Ultra-Minimally Invasive Spine Surgery

 Doctor performing surgery in the operating room.

-What are the Risks of Ultra MIS?
+What Are the Risks of Ultra-MISS?

-How Long Does It Take to Recover from Ultra MISS?
+How Long Does It Take to Recover from Ultra-MISS?

 One of the key differentiating factors between ultra-minimally invasive and minimally invasive spine surgery is post-operative recovery and return to an active lifestyle.
+Ultra-MISS allows patients to return to administrative work as early as two to four days and physical work or play as early as four weeks.

 When Should I Call My Surgeon Immediately?